sotibx2022/KTMecommerce/README.md

 -------------------
 ADMIN SIDE:-
 -------------------
-Typesence in search bar need to show more results. need to navigate in direct products page.
 Image zooming effect is requried. sentiment analysis of reviews using AI. list remarks on admin/remarks, approve & reject the remarks.